yshmarov/yshmarov.github.io/_posts/2022-06-21-kredis-recently-visited-pages.md

 ---

 Final result:
-* whenever you visit a movie page, it will be added to "recently visited movies" list
+* whenever you visit a movie page, it will be added to "recently opened movie pages" list
-* 5 last visited movies will be saved in the list
+* 5 last opened movies will be saved in the list
 * list is unique for each user

 ![kredis-recently-viewed.gif](/assets/images/kredis-recently-viewed.gif)